frklan/vc-template-cmake/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the CC BY-NC-SA License - see the [LICENSE](LICENSE) file for details.

+Up to and including commit 3d76842891311857fc6a5ca2bab47be23a79a830 this project was licensed under the MIT Licens.